Billions of bugs: Meet the cicada chasers trailing Brood X

 "I'll go anywhere," he says.

 He's about to leave home in search of the insects again.
-This spring brings the first emergence since 2004 of a group of cicadas known as Brood X. Call it the Cicada Olympics.
+This spring brings the first emergence since 2004 of a group of cicadas known as Brood X. Think of it as the Cicada Olympics.
 Brood X is one of the largest groups of 17-year cicadas, and 15 Eastern US states, as well as Washington, DC, will see throngs of the black-bodied bugs with red eyes.

 Call them cicada chasers.